 Flexibility: Can it be cut to length?

-However, the back wall connecting my garage to my kitchen, wasn’t.
-It had a raised section where my fuse box was and the control panel for my solar panels midway between the fuse box and the door.
-Anything on that wall needed to be a custom length.
+However, the back wall connecting my garage to my kitchen has a raised section for the fuse box and the control panel for my solar panels.
+That meant anything on that wall needed to be a custom length.

 Back to the Rubbermaid

 The PVC plastic GearTrack and GearWall channels can be cut to length as long as you don’t go below 24″ long overall.

 Obviously, the storage capacity decreases since they’re not secured to as many studs.
 Still, it’s an option if you only want to hang one thing in a small area.

 In my case, it was perfect for hanging the two sets of golf clubs that my wife won’t let me get rid of.
 (I know…that’s backward, right?)

 The more options the garage track system has, the more ways you’ll find to use it.

 I mentioned the golf club caddy, which is better than storing your golf bag on a hook on the wall.